blue

 As payroll management scales with the size of your company, so does its overall cost.
 The bigger your company is, the more time and effort you’ll have to spend making sure that payroll is accurate – and this expense isn’t something that all companies can afford, at least at the beginning.
 Depending on your company growth, you’ll need to make allowances for how much of your operations budget goes to your payroll management.

-In-house: Keeping your payroll in-house might be the more familiar approach but it will require more time and training to make sure that your staff can handle the demands of payroll management.
+Keeping your payroll in-house might be the more familiar approach but it will require more time and training to make sure that your staff can handle the demands of payroll management.
 This makes it important for you to either find experienced employees to fill your Payroll/Finance department, or train your employees so they won’t have any problems with doing payroll management as your company grows.

 Outsourced: Outsourcing payroll removes the costs for training personnel in payroll management, as your chosen company will usually provide their own staff and tools to take over your payroll services.
 However, most outsourced payroll services will charge their fees depending on how many employees your company has, which can make them more costly to work with if you’re a small business.